Complex, innovative and novel: a recipe for successful drug development

 Breaking down barriers between bench and bedside

 Many of the classic cytotoxic chemotherapy drugs, such as vincristine and cisplatin had been discovered in academic labs, and in the UK the Cancer Research Campaign (CRC, one of the precursor charities to CRUK) funded three major drug discovery labs – at the Institute of Cancer Research in London, the Paterson labs in Manchester, and Aston University in Birmingham.
-However, there was a big barrier between the lab bench and the clinic: promising candidates had to get from pre-clinical studies into phase I and II trials designed to demonstrate safety, dose, and efficacy before most drug companies would be interested, and the logistics – the facilities for bulk synthesis, toxicology, formulation and early clinical trials management – were missing.
+However, there was a big barrier between the lab bench and the clinic: promising candidates had to get from pre-clinical studies into phase 1 and 2 trials designed to demonstrate safety, dose, and efficacy before most drug companies would be interested, and the logistics – the facilities for bulk synthesis, toxicology, formulation and early clinical trials management – were missing.

 To address these challenges, a funding committee was set up in 1982, the Phase I/II Clinical Trials Committee.
 Chaired by the dynamic and inspirational medicinal chemist Professor Tom Connors, the committee comprised key players involved in anti-cancer drug design, together with the clinicians who sought to use the new agents.
 Once the Committee approved a project, our Formulation Unit, established by CRUK at the University of Strathclyde, got the drug into a form suitable for clinical use and manufactured supplies; the CRC-funded Clinical Trials Data Centre at Charing Cross Hospital helped develop and manage the Phase I/II trial protocol and collect the trial data; and pre-clinical toxicology testing was undertaken.
 Potential drugs, many of which, as first-in-human compounds, would have been considered too risky a commercial proposition for a drug company, sped through the programme.

 Birth of the CRUK Centre for Drug Development